descoped/dapla-secrets-client-project/README.md

 ------------------------------|----------------------------------------------
 secrets.providerId            | google-secret-manager (required)
 secrets.projectId             | team projectId (required)
-secrets.serviceAccountKeyPath | full filepath to service-account file enables `service-account`, otherwise it defaults to `compute-engine` (optional)
+secrets.serviceAccountKeyPath | (optional) full filepath to service-account file enables `service-account`, otherwise it defaults to `compute-engine`.
+When running on a cluster you SHOULD NOT use a json-key-file!

 ## Example of use: